CloudFred1010/Secure-Investigations-Platform-/docs/security/sbom.md

-# Software Bill of Materials (SBOM)\n\nRecord dependencies and generate SBOM artifacts.
+# SBOM
+Placeholder — SBOM will be generated automatically in CI/CD pipelines.